nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 👉 Here is a `cheat sheet`_ for FHIR REST APIs.

-👉 For detailed explanation of all FHIR APIs and search parameters, please check `FHIR specification`_.
+👉 For a detailed explanation of all FHIR APIs and search parameters, please check `FHIR specification`_.

 .. _httpie: https://httpie.io/